 Ozzy Osbourne (born Dec.
 3 1948) is an English singer and songwriter.
 Was the lead singer of the band Black Sabbath.
 Has had many relapses but is currently sober.
 (Birth name John Michael Osbourne.)

 Charlie Parker (Aug.
 29, 1920 – March 12, 1955) was a jazz alto saxophonist, composer, and band leader.
 Died from alcohol and drug abuse.
 The coroner estimated that Parker was 50-60 years old.
 However, he really was only 35.
 (Birth name Charles Parker, Jr.)

 Trent Reznor (born May 17, 1965) is a singer, songwriter, musician, composer, and record producer.
-He is the founder, lead singer, and major song writer of the band Nine Inch Nails.
+He is also the founder, lead singer, and major song writer of the band Nine Inch Nails.
 Reznor no longer drinks.

 Bon Scott (July 9, 1946 – Feb.
 19, 1980) was an Australian singer, songwriter, and instrumentalist.
 Most remember him as the lead singer for the band AC/DC.
 Died of alcohol poisoning and choking on his vomit.
 (Birth name Ronald Belford Scott.)

 Ramses Shaffy (Aug.
 29, 1933 – Dec.
 1, 2009) was a Dutch singer.
 He died in a nursing home because his alcoholism left him unable to care for himself.